How I Conceived Using Fertility Treatments In India For Less Than Fifty Dollars

 Not only that but once you receive a referral to a Fertility Clinic it can usually cost couples hundreds or thousands of dollars depending on the treatment.
 It can cost even more should you not be so fortunate and your treatment option doesn't work.
 Luckily for us we were able to conceive using super cheap fertility treatments in India.

 In India fertility treatments are available to all social classes, not just the wealthy.
 So as you could imagine Fertility Hospitals are very popular and overflowing with patients.
-You can read more about my experiences visiting hospitals and doctors in my post What To Expect Visiting A Doctor In India.
-Fertility Hospitals aren't quite like General Hospitals as they are privately owned whereas a General Hospital is public.
-Therefore they are much cleaner and hygienic.
+Fertility Hospitals aren't quite like General Hospitals as they are privately owned whereas a General Hospital is public, therefore they are much cleaner and hygienic.

 The next couple of weeks were hell as the medications prescribed were so strong that I was severely ill suffering from a long list of side effects.
 I was bed ridden as I was incredibly nauseous, violently vomiting to the point it felt as though an organ would come out, lethargic and overall just had a feeling of malice.
 At that point in time I wasn't sure if it was worth it, however I can tell you now that it was the best decision ever to stick through it.
 I had to take the medication for approximately a week however I couldn't finish the entire script as my body couldn't tolerate the side effects.
 Luckily I had endured just long enough for the medication to do what it was intended to do.